Infinite Campus provides access to information about grades, attendance, behavior, food service, and much more for both students and parents.

 What happens to my iPad, Apps, and data when I turn in my iPad?

 Congratulations, you’re almost there!
 Graduation is on the horizon.
 Soon you’ll be turning in your books and your iPads then moving onto college or other ventures.
 But wait… What happens to your digital “stuff” when you leave?
 Will you continue to have access to your school Google account for Drive and email?
 Will you be able to use the apps that were provided for your use while in high school such as iAnnotate?
 The answer to those questions is: No, those resources will be made available for the new students coming to us in the fall.

 When you turn in your iPad, it will be cleared and reset.
 You will have access for 30 days to purchase apps such as iAnnotate, Explain Everything and the Pro version of Dictionary.
 After that, you’ll be prompted to purchase those apps if you wish to continue to use them.
 Mid-June, we will be removing your Google Apps account including Drive and email.
 You can however, keep any of the digital content that you created, contacts, email, etc. To do so, you need to backup and transfer that content to other accounts.
 Below is the backup process.
 Click on the links to access how-to docs/videos for the various systems.

 Seniors, please review these linked instructions regarding How to Backup Your Data and How to Prep Your iPad for Turn-in.

 iPad Expectations for Underclassmen

 Exception: School-owned devices are not allowed to leave the country.
-Therefore, foreign exchange students that will be returning to West Catholic the following year must turn in their iPads prior to returning home for summer.
+Therefore, international students that will be returning to West Catholic the following year must turn in their iPads prior to returning home for summer.